ViktorShev/DiscordShrinker/README.md

 # Installation guide:

-1. Move the DiscordShrinker folder to the root of your C: drive.
+1. Move the "DiscordShrinker" folder to the root of your C: drive.

 2. Double click the Python installer and install Python.